-Best 5 days in Oahu itinerary: Covers whole island!
+Epic Oahu itinerary for 5 days or more: Covers whole island!

-Oahu is the most popular Hawaiian Islands and home to Honolulu city, which is the capital of Hawaii state.
-Oahu is also the most visited Hawaii island as compared to Maui and Big Island!
+Oahu is the most popular of the Hawaiian Islands and home to Honolulu city, the capital of the state of Hawaii.
+It is also the most visited Hawaiian island compared to Maui and Big Island!

-This itinerary covers Honolulu and Waikiki, South Shore, Windward Side and North Shore of Oahu, thus giving you a taste of everything in Oahu.
+In our Oahu itinerary, we covered Honolulu and Waikiki, the South Shore, the Windward or East Side, and the North Shore of Oahu, thus covering everything in Oahu.

-By following this itinerary, you will see the famous attractions in Honolulu like Diamond Head, Waikiki and Pearl Harbor.
-Explore snorkeling at the famous Hanauma Bay.
+By following this itinerary, you will see the famous attractions in Honolulu, like Diamond Head, Waikiki, and Pearl Harbor, explore snorkeling at the famous Hanauma Bay, see some amazing waterfalls, and do some epic hikes.

-Spend a day visiting the windward side (east) of the island and visit Kualoa Ranch and Polynesian Cultural Center.
-Take a day trip to North Shore to see Dole plantation and Waimea Falls.
+We spent a day on the island’s windward side (east), visiting Kualoa Ranch and the Polynesian Cultural Center.
+We also took a day trip to the North Shore to see the laid-back town of Haleiwa, Waimea Falls, and Dole plantation.

-Let’s get into the details of an epic Oahu itinerary for 5 days!
+Let’s get into the details of our epic 5-day Oahu itinerary!

 This Oahu 5 day itinerary starts from your first full day on the island and ends at the last full day in Oahu, not counting the travel days.
-It is packed with 5 full days of sightseeing, hiking and water activities.
+It is packed with five full days of sightseeing, hiking, and water activities.

-If you have fewer days you can do the activities that most interest you, and if this is too much for your Hawaiian vacation you can always leave out some stuff to add more relaxation time at the beach or resort.
+If you have fewer days, you can do the activities that most interest you, and if this sounds too much for your Hawaiian vacation, you can always leave out some stuff to add more relaxation time at the beach or resort pools.

-This is a highly customizable itinerary and you can always switch days around based on your preference or when you are able to get reservations of certain activities and historical or National sites.
+This is a highly customizable itinerary; you can always switch days around based on your preference, or when you can get reservations for certain activities and historical or national sites.

-You can also extend this Oahu itinerary to 6, 7 or even 10 days by spreading activities out and giving more time at each location.
+You can also extend this Oahu itinerary to 6, 7, or even 10 days by spreading activities out and giving more time at each location.
+To extend this Oahu itinerary to 7 days, add some days in between to relax at the resort pool or beach.

 This 5 day Oahu itinerary is planned by regions to minimize driving time so that you get maximum time each day to enjoy the beaches and activities.